Skip to content

 Question 2.

-Since \(E_G \gg k_B T\), we can only use the law of mass action.
-But the question offers us another piece of information - we are around \(|N_D-N_A| \approx n_i\).
-That means that we are near the transition between extrinsic and intrinsic regimes.
-In this regime we can neglect \(n_D\) and \(n_A\) in this exercise, just like in the lecture.
+Since \(E_G \gg k_B T\), we can use the law of mass action together with charge balance.
+The question gives us another useful piece of information: we are around \(|N_D-N_A| \approx n_i\).
+That means we are near the transition between extrinsic and intrinsic regimes.
+In this regime we can neglect \(n_D\) and \(n_A\), just like in the lecture.
 Writing \(n_e n_h = n_i^2\) and \(n_e - n_h = N_D - N_A\) and solving these together, we obtain

 \[\begin{align*} n_{e} = \frac{1}{2}(\sqrt{D^2+4n_i^2}+D),\\ n_{h} = \frac{1}{2}(\sqrt{D^2+4n_i^2}-D) \end{align*}\]